Constructing (Co)inductive Types via Large Sizes: Realisability model

 Since we will interpret types as assemblies, we need a sufficiently `small' subcategory to interpret the small types.
 As a step towards this goal, we first consider the following subcategory of assemblies. \begin{definition} An assembly $(X, \Vdash_x)$ is called a \emph{modest set} if every $n \in \bN$ codes at most one $a \in X$:

 \end{definition} We denote the category of modest sets by $\Mod$, which is a full subcategory of $\Asm$.
 However, the size of the carrier set of a modest set is not bounded in any way, so we cannot equip the `set' of all modest sets with the structure of an assembly.
-Instead, we note that the elements of a modest set are not that important: we only need to know when two realisers encode the same element.
+Instead, we note that the elements of a modest set are not that important: we only need to know when two realisers encode the same element, as this lets us represent an object by the equivalence class of its realisers.
 This insight gives us a category that is equivalent to the modest sets, namely that of partial equivalence relations on the set of realisers. \begin{definition} A \emph{partial equivalence relation (PER)} is a symmetric and transitive relation $R \subseteq \mathbb{N} \times \mathbb{N}$.
 We define the following notation: